GregRoques/Do-The-Mario/README.md

 ![mario still](public/mario1.png)

-For the second image, I created a keyframe animation of 1 second to illustrate the jump:
+For the second image, I created a "keyframes" animation lasting 1 second to illustrate the jump:

 ```
 .marioJump{